jalvesaq/vimcmdline/README.md

 Clojure, Golang, Haskell, JavaScript, Julia, Jupyter, Kotlin, Lisp, Macaulay2, Matlab, Prolog, Python, Ruby, Sage, Scala, Shell script, Swift and TypeScript (see [Nvim-R](https://github.com/jalvesaq/Nvim-R) for R support on Vim/Neovim).
-The interpreter runs in either Neovim or Vim built-in terminal.
+The interpreter runs in Neovim's built-in terminal.
 If Tmux is installed, the interpreter can also run in an external terminal emulator or in a tmux pane.
 The main advantage of running the interpreter in a Neovim terminal is that the output is